 Peacock to host first ever exclusive live-streamed NFL playoff game in 2024

-Peacock to host exclusive live-streamed NFL playoff game in 2024 originally appeared on NBC Sports Philadelphia
+Peacock to host exclusive live-streamed NFL playoff game in 2024 originally appeared on NBC Sports Chicago

 The NFL playoffs are coming to Peacock.